U.S. cancels funds for Afghan opinion polls ahead of election

 Former U.S. defense secretary Robert Gates recently published a memoir appearing to confirm Karzai’s suspicion, saying the then top U.S. envoy for Afghanistan and Pakistan had been “doing his best to bring about the defeat of Karzai”.

-Karzai’s spokesman said Washington may try to use polling as a means to influence the outcome of the April election.
+Karzai’s spokesman said that Washington may try to use polling as a means to influence the outcome of the elections this year.

 “It is now crystal clear that there was interference in the election in 2009,” said Aimal Faizi.
 “It puts the U.S. role behind such funding under question.
 Why would the U.S. fund surveys on Afghan presidential candidates?”